TimoKats/pylan/misc/docs.md

 Pattern is an abstract base class with the following implementations:
-    - Add(schedule, value to add)
+- Add(schedule, value)
-    - Subtract(schedule, value to subtract)
+- Subtract(schedule, value)
-    - Multiply(schedule, value to multiply with)
+- Multiply(schedule, value)
-    - Divide(schedule, value to divide by)
+- Divide(schedule, value)
 - AddGrow(schedule for addition, addition value, schedule for multiplication, multiply value)
-        - AddGrow adds a value that can be increased over time based on another schedule.
+    - *AddGrow adds a value that can be {de,in}creased over time based on another schedule.*

 Note, all implementations have the following optional parameters: __start_date__ (str or datetime with the minimum date for the pattern to start), __end_date__ (str or